I have listed seven strategic tools that provide help with different construction law problems.

 Florida Construction Law Strategic Tools

 6. Request for List of Subcontractors and Suppliers.
-This strategic tool permits the owner in Indialantic, FL 32903 to request from the contractor a list of all subcontractors and suppliers who have any contract with the contractor to furnish materials or services to improve the owner’s property (Florida Statute 713.165).
-After receipt of the written demand from the owner in Indialantic, FL 32903, the recipient must furnish to the owner a list of the subcontractors and suppliers who have a contract with the contractor as of the date of the request.
+This strategic tool permits the owner in Melbourne Beach, FL 32951 to request from the contractor a list of all subcontractors and suppliers who have any contract with the contractor to furnish materials or services to improve the owner’s property (Florida Statute 713.165).
+After receipt of the written demand from the owner, the recipient must furnish to the owner a list of the subcontractors and suppliers who have a contract with the contractor as of the date of the request.
 Failure to provide the list within ten days after receipt of the requests results in the loss of lien rights for the contractor to the extent of prejudice to the owner for the failure to provide a complete and accurate list timely.

 7. Transfer of Lien to Security.
 This strategic tool allows the owner in Melbourne Beach, FL 32951 or anyone having an interest in the property subject to the Claim of Lien to transfer a Claim of Lien to other security by either: (a) depositing a sum into the clerk’s office; or (2) filing in the clerk’s office a bond executed as surety by a surety insurer licensed to do business in Florida (Florida Statute 713.24).
 The amount of security may be calculated by following the statute, and the procedures described therein.